toriola5/book-notes/README.md

 # 📚 Book Notes
-Book Notes is a Node.js web application for tracking books, managing notes, and organizing your reading progress.
+Book Notes is a Node.js web application designed to help you keep track of your reading.
+It allows you to add books, record chapter-based notes, monitor your reading progress, and rate each title, with all data stored in a PostgreSQL database.
-It lets users add books with cover images, mark them as completed/not completed, rate them, and create chapter-based notes — all stored in a PostgreSQL database.
-The app also integrates with the Open Library Covers API to fetch book cover images automatically.
+The app automatically retrieves book covers via the Open Library Covers API, and enables you to mark books as completed or still in progress.

 # 🚀 Features
-* 📖 Add and view books with details (title, author, identifiers like ISBN, LCCN, OCLC, or OLID).
+* 📖 Add books
-* 🖼️ Automatically fetches book covers from the Open Library API — saves locally or via URL.
+* 🖼️ Fetch book covers
+* View your books
-* 📝 Add, view, and delete notes linked to individual books.
+* 📝 Add/view/delete notes attacahed to books
-* ⭐ Rate books and mark them as completed/not completed.
+* ⭐ Rate books and edit readint status
-* 🔍 Filter books by rating or completion status.
+* 🔍 Filter books;
-* 🌓 Dark Mode Support — toggle manually or auto-switch based on system theme.
+* 🌓 Dark Mode Support;
 * 🧠 Single-Page App (SPA)-like behavior: only re-renders when filtering books.
 * 🗄️ Uses PostgreSQL for persistent data storage.